BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 # [PyDriller](https://github.com/BrenoFariasdaSilva/Scientific-Research/tree/main/PyDriller)
-@TODO: Make the code run for lots of methods names, and not just one, by changing the methods input (get_user_method_input) and calling the search_method_metrics and calculate_statistics functions for each method name.
 @TODO: Export the data of every commit in order to visualize it in a graph evolution of each metric.
 @TODO: Explain how to choose between the class.csv or method.csv in the top_changes.py.
 @TODO: Update README to explain the new features (top_changes.py).